Matmook/Atari-Teamtap-Checker/README.md

 # Atari-Teamtap-Checker
- An STE/Falcon appliction to test Extended Joystick ports
+ An STE/Falcon application to test Extended Joystick ports